WDLM (AM)

-WDLM (960 AM) is a non-commercial radio station licensed to East Moline, Illinois, and serving the Quad Cities area with a Christian radio format.
+WDLM (960 AM) is a non-commercial radio station licensed to East Moline, Illinois, and serving the Quad Cities area with a Christian radio format simulcasting WDLM-FM 89.3.
 The station broadcasts at a power of 520 watts during daylight hours and 20 watts during nighttime hours.
 WDLM's studio and transmitter are located on E200th Street in rural Henry County, Illinois, just outside Coal Valley.
 Sister station WDLM-FM 89.3 also has its studio at this location.
 Both WDLM and WDLM-FM are O&O's of their parent network, the Moody Radio Network, which is owned by the Moody Bible Institute of Chicago.
 In 2019, Moody announced it intends to sell the station.

-According to the frequencies shown on the WDLM website, AM 960 kHz carries Spanish-language programming.